Zettlr/zettlr-docs/docs/en/core/search.md

 If you press <kbd>Enter</kbd> while the replace input is focused, Zettlr will replace the current search result and automatically highlight the next occurrence of your search term.
 Hit <kbd>Enter</kbd> repeatedly to replace multiple occurrences.

+!!! tip

-> **Tip**: If you search for something using a regular expression that contains at least one capturing group, you can use the variable `$1` inside your replacement text.
+    If you search for something using a regular expression that contains at least one capturing group, you can use the variable `$1` inside your replacement text.
 Such variables will be replaced with the content of the capturing groups.
 Multiple occurrences of the variable will be replaced as well.
 The number after the `$` refers to the index of the capturing group (the second capturing group will be addressed using `$2`, and so forth).
 [Learn more about JavaScript regular expressions here](https://codeburst.io/javascript-learn-regular-expressions-for-beginners-bb6107015d91).

 ## Full-Text Search